- Role

 MyO2 (2014) is O2 UK’s self-service app — a customer runs the entire account from it, data and usage, the bill, a tariff change, an upgrade, without dialing anyone.
 The math underneath it is blunt: every self-service task that lands is a contact-centre call that never happens.

-O2 Priority Moments (Priority Moments, 2013) is the other side of the same wallet — O2's loyalty programme.
-Rewards and offers from high-street brands — Odeon, M&S, Caffè Nero — surfaced through the app and mobile web, matched to a customer by interest, behaviour, and location.
-O2 had launched it in July 2011 behind a £6m national campaign; by the time it reported 2.6 million registrations and a 5-star App Store rating, it was the UK's largest loyalty programme of its kind.
-I joined that programme in 2013, through Equal Experts, and designed and built the reward and offer screens — the same surfaces carrying that scale.
+Priority Moments is the other side of the same wallet — O2's loyalty programme, launched in July 2011 behind a £6m national campaign.
+Offers from Odeon, M&S and Caffè Nero, matched to a customer by interest, behaviour and location; 2.6 million registrations, a 5-star App Store rating, the UK’s largest loyalty programme of its kind.
+I joined in 2013, through Equal Experts, and designed and built the reward and offer screens carrying that scale.

 The hard part wasn’t drawing pretty screens.
 It was that the two products demanded opposite behaviour from the same person on the same stack.
 MyO2 is a utility — get in, do the task, get out; trust comes from a billing figure being exact and a tariff change actually sticking.
 Priority Moments is a habit — the screen has to make a coffee or a cinema ticket land as a small, earned win at the right moment, without drowning it in fine print, or people stop opening it.

-A model or a system can be technically correct and still go unused if the screen doesn't earn the tap.
+A correct system still goes unused if the screen doesn’t earn the tap.
 On a utility, get the trust wrong and the customer phones the contact centre anyway — the cost you were trying to remove walks straight back in.
 On a loyalty surface, get the moment wrong and the reward sits unredeemed — the reason-to-stay you built never fires.
 So the real work lived on the screens: making the right thing feel obvious enough to act on, on the device people actually carry.

 Here are the two surfaces, era-honest, rebuilt so you can touch the decisions instead of reading about them.
 The MyO2 screen leads with the one number a customer opens the app to check — data left, days to renewal — then the bill, with paying it one tap away.
 No dashboard, no menu maze: the task is the screen.